Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers

 \section{Statements of Results}

-Our first main result gives a general criterion for a tensor product to cover $\Irrep(S_n)$.
-The condition requires that the Young diagrams can be paired so that each pair shares many row lengths and has small blockwise distance.
+Our first main result is a sufficient criterion for a tensor product to cover $\Irrep(S_n)$.
+The condition requires that the Young diagrams being tensored can be grouped into pairs so that each pair shares many distinct row lengths and has small blockwise distance.